How Not to Be a Jerk on a Plane

-It seems like hardly a week goes by without us hearing about another incident of bad behavior on an airplane.
-Most recently, on January 3, a San-Francisco-bound flight from Australia had to turn around and make an emergency stop in New Zealand because a man in a middle seat became irrepressibly enraged—swatting at the beverage cart, delivering a loud tirade to the other passengers, speaking offensively to a flight attendant.
+It seems as if hardly a week goes by without us hearing about another incident of bad behavior on an airplane.
+In January, for instance, a San Francisco-bound flight from Australia had to turn around and make an emergency stop in New Zealand because a man in a middle seat became irrepressibly enraged—swatting at the beverage cart, delivering a loud tirade to the other passengers, speaking offensively to a flight attendant.
 News reports say he was in the middle seat and was upset because people on either side were having a conversation over him.

 Every study and report that travel companies release indicates that air travel is on the rise.
 An increase in the number of aircrafts and routes and the boom in budget airlines make travel more accessible to everyone.
-That means flights are dependably more crowded, meaning jostling for overhead bin space, and with all the air traffic, waits on tarmacs can be epic.
+That means flights are dependably more crowded, with jostling for overhead bin space.
+And with all the air traffic, waits on tarmacs can be epic.
 People are anxious about missing their connections and some are just anxious because, well, flying does that to people.
-Tensions are high for those reasons and others, and it doesn’t take much to make a person snap.
+Tensions are high for those reasons and others.
+It doesn’t take much to make a person snap.
 And anger and distress begets anger and distress.

-* If you feel endangered for any reason by a fellow passenger, quietly and patiently get up and speak to a flight attendant.
+2. If you feel endangered for any reason by a fellow passenger, quietly and patiently get up and speak to a flight attendant.
 Tell him or her the person next to you is agitated and you’re uncomfortable.
 Ask if there’s anything they can do to help your seatmate or, if it’s really bad, can you change seats.
-She notes: “Be careful what level responsibility put on them.
+Post notes: “Be careful what level of responsibility you put on a flight attendant.
 They’re there to help.
-Let them know situation, but speak I a calm and gentle way while seeking sympathy and support rather than get angry at them.”
+Let them know the situation, but speak in a calm and gentle way while seeking sympathy and support, rather than getting angry at them.”

-* When it comes to the nagging issue of reclining seats in the cramped surrounds of economy class, if the seat in front of you is reclined and it’s really interfering, instead of asking the passenger simply to put the seat up, immediately establish that you’re not being too self-centered and demanding and ask if, for instance, they can put the seat up for a little while, like, for instance, when the drinks are served.
+3. When it comes to the nagging issue of reclining seats in the cramped surroundings of economy class, if the seat in front of you is reclined and it’s really interfering, instead of asking the passenger simply to put the seat up, it is preferable to first establish that you’re not being too self-centered and demanding and ask if, for instance, they can put the seat up for a little while, like, for instance, when the drinks are served.

 Remember, Post says, “it’ll all be over in a few hours and don’t forget that you can get up and move around to counteract how much time you spend with the person’s head in your face.”

-* To avoid rustling the feathers of a potential whiner in the seat behind you, don’t recline, if you can help it.
-You might call the the martyr's approach to a pleasant flight.
+2. To avoid rustling the feathers of a potential whiner in the seat behind you, don’t recline, if you can help it.
+You might call this the "martyr's approach" to a pleasant flight.

-* While you can always make a polite request if a person in front of you has the seat down, do not, under any circumstance, get ticked off if your request doesn’t work.
+3. While you can always make a polite request if a person in front of you has the seat down, do not, under any circumstances, get ticked off if your request doesn’t work.
 “Every person purchased a seat and they’re allowed to use all its functions,” Post reminds.